abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The group of rotations in a triangle --- set notation and normal notation](../03_monoid/symmetry_rotation_comparison.svg)

-Or in other words, representing the elements of a group as permutations actually yields a representation of the monoid itself (sometimes called its *standard representation*).
+Or in other words, representing the elements of a monoid/group as permutations actually yields a representation of the monoid itself (sometimes called its *standard representation*).

 Cayley's theorem may not seem very impressive, but that only shows how influential it has been as a result.